Machine learning modules in Azure Machine Learning Studio (classic)

 For a detailed description of this experimental workflow, see the credit risk solution walkthrough.

 Before you can get to the fun part of building a model, typically a lot of preparation is required.
-This section provides links to tools in Machine Learning Studio that can help you clean up your data, improve the quality of input, and prevent run-time errors.
+This section provides links to tools in Machine Learning Studio (classic) that can help you clean up your data, improve the quality of input, and prevent run-time errors.

 Data exploration and data quality